Skip to main content

 AI Receptionists

-AI receptionists use natural language processing to have real conversations with callers.
+AI receptionists use natural language to have real conversations with customers.
+And on a platform like Syntax Voice, the same AI works across every channel — not just the phone.
 Here's the difference:

 How They Work